 Though Sandburg died in 1967, the College's ties with its namesake remain strong.
 In 1979, the late Helga Sandburg, Carl's youngest daughter, was awarded the College's first honorary associate degree.
-She returned to the campus in 1987, 1994, and in 2006 as the commencement speaker at graduation exercises.
+She returned to the campus in 1987, 1994 and in 2006 as the commencement speaker at graduation exercises.
 Additionally, Helga was a guest of honor at the annual community celebration, the Sandburg Days Festival, from its inception in 1996 to 2005.
+Both Helga and Penelope Niven, who was Sandburg's biographer, helped to formulate and develop the annual festival.
+Sadly, both Helga and Penelope passed away in 2014, leaving the College without two of the people most closely associated with its namesake.

-The referendum creating what is now Carl Sandburg College was passed by the voters of Knox and Warren counties in September 1966.
-The first classes were held Sept.
+The referendum creating what is now Carl Sandburg College was passed by the voters of Knox and Warren counties on Sept.
+24, 1966.
+The first classes were held the same day the following year, Sept.
 24, 1967, in a variety of facilities in downtown Galesburg.
-Since then the College has expanded considerably both in the scope of course offerings and in territory in an effort to meet the educational needs of the residents of west-central Illinois.
+Since then the College has expanded considerably, both in the scope of course offerings and in territory, in an effort to meet the educational needs of the residents of west-central Illinois.